byrd-laif/soilMakers/readme.md

 [Live Blog On Matrix - Soil Seekers](https://matrix.to/#/!EwezVvVjpxKVCMIuRM:matrix.org?via=matrix.org&via=kde.org&via=converser.eu)

-## *Vivarium ~ Salon Circles*
+## *Vivarium Salon Circle ~ place of life*
 *Global Communities For Local Impact.*

 **Life*Styles* For Change; *Art,* as the vehicle of feeling with and thinking through living in a damaged world, cultivating cultures that heal connecting soil to soul.**

 ### *A renewed culture of conversation; honoring personal intention within group process to create egalitarian forums.*

-**At a time of ecological and economic precarity, *salon style* "wisdom circles", offer space for rethinking and remaking symbiotic relations with one-self, one-another and Mother Earth.**
+**At a time of ecological and economic precarity, *salon style* "wisdom circle", offer space for rethinking and remaking symbiotic relations with one-self, one-another and Mother Earth.**

 #### *Designed to be Fun, Creative, Interactive and Resourceful.*